-Being LGBT, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other individuals and groups.
-Risks can be compounded where students who are LGBT lack a trusted adult with whom they can be open, so as a college we endeavour to reduce any additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.

-- 4.3 Students with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of students.
+- Privately fostered children - Children or a young people who are lesbian, gay, bisexual or questioning their gender or who are perceived by other children to be lesbian, gay, bisexual or gender questioning (whether they are or not) - 4.3 Being lesbian, gay, bisexual, or gender questioning, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
+Risks can be compounded where children who are lesbian, gay, bisexual or gender questioning lack a trusted adult with whom they can be open, so as a college we endeavour to reduce any additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - 4.4 Students with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of students.
 These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other students; - the potential for students with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in college without understanding the consequences of doing so.